Characterizing Manipulation Robustness through Energy Margin and Caging Analysis: Preliminaries

 \textit{1) System Motion}: While the previous work only considers quasi-static conditions, here we account for the movement of both the object and the end-effector, while keeping other environmental elements static.
 We introduce $\mathcal{Z} = \mathcal{X} \times \dot{\mathcal{X}} \times \mathcal{Y} \times \dot{\mathcal{Y}}$, where $\mathcal{Z}_{\text{free}}$ represents penetration-free space.
 In this context, the energy function $E$ is the system's total mechanical energy (sum of kinetic and potential energy).

 \textit{2) Non-Conservative Forces}: Given the existence of non-conservative forces, such as friction, the previous definition of escape energy in Def. \ref{def1} is problematic.
-Consider the example of wiping a table (Fig. \ref{fig-story}, right), assuming the tabletop with a rough surface is infinitely large.
-The escape energy $\mathcal{E}(\boldsymbol{x}_{\text{init}})$ is always infinite in this scenario because the object overcomes friction along any escape path to arbitrarily far away.
-To utilize escape energy in this context, we define a \textit{capture set} $\mathcal{Z}_{\text{cap}}(\boldsymbol{z}_{\text{init}}) \subset \mathcal{Z}$ instead, considering the object as dynamically controllable by the end-effector for achieving specific tasks.
-The effort of the object to escape from $\mathcal{Z}_{\text{cap}}(\boldsymbol{z}_{\text{init}})$ thus indicates manipulation robustness, implying an energy margin from failure.
+Consider the example of planar pushing (Fig. \ref{fig-sum}-A, right), assuming the tabletop with a rough surface is infinitely large.
+The escape energy $\mathcal{E}(\boldsymbol{x}_{\text{init}})$ is always infinite in this scenario because the object overcomes friction along any escape path to a point that is arbitrarily far away.
+To utilize escape energy for more general cases like this, we define a \textit{capture set} $\mathcal{Z}_{\text{cap}}(\boldsymbol{z}_{\text{init}}) \subset \mathcal{Z}$ instead,